-Books have always been an important part of my life — I cannot remember a time when I didn’t want to go to the library weekly at the very least!
-In turn, I read to Katie from the day she was born, sometimes just whatever I was reading, sometimes something I’d chosen especially for her — fairy tales, poems, nursery rhymes, whatever was at hand.
-She’s never once, in her entire life, written in any book that wasn’t a coloring book or workbook, probably because she was taught to respect books from infancy.
+Books have always been an important part of my life.
+I cannot remember a time when I didn’t want to go to the library weekly at the very least!
+In turn, I read to Katie before she was even born, sometimes just whatever I was reading, sometimes something I’d chosen especially for her—fairy tales, poems, nursery rhymes, whatever was at hand.
+I still remember reading the newly-released, unexpurgated version of Stranger in a Strange Land to her while listening to news reports about Operation Desert Storm.
+She never once wrote in any book that wasn’t a coloring book or workbook, probably because she was taught to respect books from infancy.
 She never tore up books or damaged them in any way, despite her paternal grandmother’s dire predictions of what a baby would do if you gave her books!
-She’s always had her own books, but also has been allowed access to my bookshelves — I tried to read Beowulf for the first time when I was about 6 years old, in Mom’s old high school literature book, so why not give her the same opportunity?
+She always had her own books, but was been allowed access to my bookshelves—I tried to read Beowulf for the first time when I was about 6 years old, in Mom’s old high school literature book, so why not give her the same opportunity?

 Looking back at the books I loved most, and those I’ve shared with her and intend to share with her as the time comes, I found myself wanting to go back and revisit some old friends.
 I know I missed some that other folks cite as classics, so I figured I’d read some of those, as well.
 Then I ran across a feature about the Western Canon Jr. that every child should read, and noted the differences (and similarities) in the books various people included in their own recommendations.
-I’m curious, now — what would you recommend?
+I’m curious.
+What would you recommend?

-- Tamora Pierce’s works have been very popular in our household since Katie discovered them.
-They’re classified as teen books, but Katie had no problem reading them at 9 and certainly enjoyed them.
+- Tamora Pierce’s works were very popular in our household after Katie discovered them.
+They’re classified as teen books, but Katie had no problem reading them at nine.

-- Personally, I find Diana Wynne Jones to be a better writer than J. K. Rowling, but she isn’t as well known.
-Katie really enjoyed the Chrestomanci series.
+- I find Diana Wynne Jones to be a better writer than J. K. Rowling, but she isn’t as well known.
+Katie enjoyed the Chrestomanci series.

 - Love You Forever by Sheila McGraw and Robert N. Munsch is a marvelously sappy book.
 Since this wasn’t published until (I think) sometime in the 1980’s, it obviously isn’t one I remember from my own childhood, but it’s a lovely one for any parent and child.

 - Heckedy Peg by Audrey Wood.
 We checked this book out of the library, attracted by the beautiful illustrations by Don Wood, the author’s spouse.
-Katie loved it so much we bought our own copy, and it’s a good thing we got the hard cover edition, as it has been read many times!
+Katie loved it so much we bought our own copy.
+It’s a good thing we got the hard cover edition, as it was read many times.
+Now Esther likes it.